mlip-cmu/s2023/lectures/18_system_fairness/system_fairness.md

 * "Impossibility Theorem": Can't satisfy multiple fairness criteria
 * Easy to pick some definition & claim that the model is fair
   * But does a "fair" model really help reduce harm in the long term?
-* Instead of trying to "fix" bias through a model, can we understand & address the root causes of bias in the first place?
+* Instead of just focusing on building a "fair"' model, can we understand & address the root causes of bias?

 <!-- references_ -->